oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where items would not visually update in hotbar after boat repair
 - Fixed a bug where the usual UI background was not applied to the Game Settings UI in the Lobby menu UI
 - Fixed a bug where taking the boat or gem map in any other way than placing it with the mouse in your inventory wouldn't trigger its event
+- Fixed a bug where the back button on the settings menu while in pause wouldn't reactivate the pause UI
+- Fixed a bug where the prompt for changing a key bind was shown behind the settings UI while in a game

 ## TODO: Future fixes